πŸ—‘οΈβ“ Delete Matched and One NOT Condition Option in Entity Framework ExtensionsDelete only when at least one value is different

-The DeleteMatchedAndOneNotCondition option lets you perform or skip the delete action, depending on if at least one value from the source is different than the destination for properties specified.
+The DeleteMatchedAndOneNotCondition option in Entity Framework Extensions lets you perform the DELETE action only when at least one selected value in the source and destination is different.

 // @nuget: Z.EntityFramework.Extensions.EFCore